-There is also some evidence that women living with HIV may start the menopause a few years earlier than women without HIV, especially women with a low CD4 count.
+Some evidence suggests that women living with HIV may start the menopause a few years earlier than women without HIV, especially if they have a low CD4 count.

 Everyone loses bone density as they get older, but this process speeds up in women who have gone through the menopause because they have lower levels of the hormone oestrogen.
 HIV infection and antiretroviral treatment can also both cause bone loss, which can lead to osteoporosis.
 Eating well and exercise can both reduce the risk of developing osteoporosis and help deal with bone loss if it occurs.

-Calcium and vitamin D are essential to bone formation, so you should try to get plenty of both.
+Calcium and vitamin D are essential to bone health, so you should try to get plenty of both.
 Many foods are rich in calcium:

-You get most of your vitamin D from sunlight on your skin but it is also found in oily fish and eggs, as well as in foods that are specially fortified, such as some breakfast cereals.
-There is no clear evidence that vitamin D supplements help reduce the risk of bone loss in people living with HIV.
+In the UK from April to September, you get most of your vitamin D from sunlight on your skin but it is also found in oily fish and eggs, as well as in foods that are specially fortified, such as some breakfast cereals.
+Some people may choose to take a vitamin D supplement, however please speak to a clinician before deciding.

 Resistance, or weight-bearing, exercise can reduce the risk of osteoporosis, and help once it is diagnosed by encouraging new bone to grow.

 Some women may be prescribed antidepressants or a course of cognitive behavioural therapy - known as CBT - (a type of talking therapy) if their mood is low.
 Some women find activities like yoga can help as well.

 If you have any vaginal bleeding after the menopause, see your doctor as this could be a symptom of another health problem.

 If you have questions about symptoms of the menopause, or possible interactions between treatments, talk to your healthcare team.